-• SAGE Data Services (DS) manages an archive of over 430 terabytes of seismic, magnetotelluric, and other data from all SAGE components, the EarthScope program, and numerous affiliated networks; operates automated and manual systems to ensure the quality of all data stored in the archive; and provides systems to give the national and international research community timely access to these data.
-In the last quarter of FY 2016, more than 17,000 unique users downloaded over 130 TB of data from the SAGE archive.
+SAGE Data Services (DS) manages an archive of over 450 terabytes of seismic, magnetotelluric, and other data from all SAGE components, the EarthScope program, and numerous affiliated networks; operates automated and manual systems to ensure the quality of all data stored in the archive; and provides systems to give the national and international research community timely access to these data.
+In the last quarter of FY 2017, more than 20,000 unique users downloaded over 136 TB of data from the SAGE archive.
+These data enable the wide range of Earth science studies described above.